geekdive/mysql-database/README.md

-# mysql-database
+# All Query MySQL
-All about how to in MySQL
+All about how to in MySQL for Pre-Test